 4. Require Strong Passwords

 Are you still using the default username and password for your administrator login?
 Hackers rely on users to have simple or default passwords.
 This makes it easy for them to get in without even having to hack anything.
-A shocking 17% of users still use 123456 as their password.
+Millions of users still use 123456 as their password.
 To improve the safety of your church website, require stronger passwords.
 For best results, use a random password generator, but to create one yourself, do the following:

 - Create passwords from a sentence, using the first letter of each word, along with a symbol and a number